nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

 ```
 > But if`(x=> x(x))` is a *Function*, and there are parens following it, then it must be an *IIFE*!!!!

 That means that everything in the next set of parens is an argument to the *Function*!
 Really covering alot of ground this way.
-Let's repeat the previous step and replace that complex series of arrows and symbos with a simple placeholer:
+Let's repeat the previous step and replace everything inside the following parnens, ***the arguments***, the complex series of arrows and symbos with a simple placeholer:

 **ex.
 3-11: Reducing the Y Combinator**
 ```javascript